hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

 Introduction
 ============

-Welcome to this guide, which aims to give an introduction to the mathematics behind the numeric hierarchy of type classes in PureScript's Prelude, aimed at people who haven't (necessarily) studied mathematics beyond a high-school level.
+Welcome!
+This guide aims to give you an introduction to the mathematics behind the numeric hierarchy of type classes in PureScript's Prelude, and it's aimed at people who haven't (necessarily) studied mathematics beyond a high-school level.

 Why?